 Shareholder Number of shares Direct and indirect percentage in the share capital of the Company Cartival, S.A.
 (1) 208,410,131 19.15% Bankinter, S.A.
-189,550,686 17.40% Fernando Masaveu Herrero (2) 47,568,636 4.37% Línea Directa Aseguradora, S.A. (treasury stock) (3) 239,678 0.02% Free Float 642,647,709 59.06% Total 1,088,416,840 100% Prospectus, Mr. Masaveu will be a member, in his c Mr. Masaveu is expected to directly hold 776,331 46,792,306 Shares.
-Mr. Masaveu is expected to ind (44,959,730 shares), (ii) Flicka Forestal, S.L.
-(3) Línea Directa currently holds 239,678 shares Company by Bankinter, it is expected to receive 23 Altogether, the Company's Board of Directors hold a total of 994,320 shares (0.09%) and they major shareholders hold, direct and indirectly, O Linea Directa's Shar irrectly hold the Compa a Masaveu Peterson (d (67,648 shares), and (v in Bankinter, and, the 189,678 shares in the Co- and the members of v indirectly hold a tot res upon Admission, while he will indirectly hold ny's shares through (i) Corporación Masaveu, S.A.
-1,555,560 shares), (iii) Fundación San Ignacio de) family members (23,340 shares). refore, upon the distribution of the shares of the mpany.
-Senior Management are expected to directly tal of 46,792,306 shares (4.30%).
-Altogether, Key managing directors Following and subject to the registration of this will comprise, in accordance with the provision of such Directors, Mr. Miguel Ángel Merino Elena Otero-Novas Miranda, Mrs. Rita Estéve Plaza Arregui are independent Directors ("a Sautuola y Naveda and Mr. Fernando Masavet ons established in the González is an exec z Luaña, Mr. John c consejeros independ e Bylaws, seven directors (the " Directors "). nutive Director ("consejero ejecutivo"), Mrs. de Zulueta Greenebaum and Mrs. Ana María dientes"), and Mr. Alfonso Botín-Sanz de Auditors PricewaterhouseCoopers Auditores, S.L. is the Torre PwC, Paseo de la Castellana 259 B, 280 rirecta, with its address for these purposes at The consolidated financial statements relating and 2018 (the "Consolidated Financial State Reporting Standards as implemented in the E European Parliament and of the Council of 193 as amended from time to time, and audited by qualifications, modifications of opinion or disc ments"), have been puropean Union base July 2002 on the apply by PricewaterhouseC prepared according to International Financial d on Regulation (EC) No 1606/2002, of the lication of international accounting standards The Spanish GAAP Individual Statutory Ann December 2020, 2019 and 2018 have also been contain any qualifications, modifications of op- n audited by Pricewa aterhouseCoopers Auditores, S.L. and do not
+189,550,686 17.40% Fernando Masaveu Herrero (2) 47,568,636 4.37% Línea Directa Aseguradora, S.A. (treasury stock) (3) 239,678 0.02% Free Float 642,647,709 59.06% Total 1,088,416,840 100% Key managing directors Loyola (186,028 shares), (iv) Flicka Forestal, S.L.
+(3) Línea Directa currently holds 239,678 shares Company by Bankinter, it is expected to receive 2.
+Altogether, the Company's Board of Directors hold a total of 994,320 shares (0.09%) and they major shareholders hold, direct and indirectly, condition of proprietary 0 Linea Directa's Shar lirectly hold the Compa a Masaveu Peterson (1 (67,648 shares), and (v in Bankinter, and, then 39,678 shares in the Cor- and the members of y indirectly hold a tot a total of 445,529,4. director, of the Board of Directors of the Company. es upon Admission, while he will indirectly hold ny's shares through (i) Corporación Masaveu, S.A. .555,560 shares), (iii) Fundación San Ignacio de ) family members (23,340 shares). refore, upon the distribution of the shares of the mpany.
+Senior Management are expected to directly al of 46,792,306 shares (4.30%).
+Altogether, 53 shares (40.92%).
+Key managing directors Following and subject to the registration of this Prospectus with the CNMV, the Company's Board of Directors will comprise, in accordance with the provisions established in the Bylaws, seven directors (the "Directors").
+Of such Directors, Mr. Miguel Ángel Merino González is an executive Director ("consejero ejecutivo"), Mrs. Elena Otero-Novas Miranda, Mrs. Rita Estévez Luaña, Mr. John de Zulueta Greenebaum and Mrs. Ana María Plaza Arregui are independent Directors ("consejeros independientes"), and Mr. Alfonso Botín-Sanz de Sautuola y Naveda and Mr. Fernando Masaveu Herrero are proprietary Directors ("consejeros dominicales").
+Auditors PricewaterhouseCoopers Auditores, S.L. is the auditor of Linea Directa, with its address for these purposes at Torre PwC, Paseo de la Castellana 259 B, 28046 Madrid, Spain.
+The consolidated financial statements relating and 2018 (the " Consolidated Financial State Reporting Standards as implemented in the E European Parliament and of the Council of 19 as amended from time to time, and audited b qualifications, modifications of opinion or dis The Spanish GAAP Individual Statutory Ann December 2020, 2019 and 2018 have also bee contain any qualifications, modifications of op ments"), have been p uropean Union base July 2002 on the appl by PricewaterhouseC claimers. ual Accounts relatin n audited by Pricewa prepared according to International Financial d on Regulation (EC) N° 1606/2002, of the lication of international accounting standards coopers Auditores, S.L., not containing any g to the annual financial years ended on 31 tterhouseCoopers Auditores, S.L. and do not